tvn9/goccy/readme.md

 ### Course Assignments

-Installation of tools needed for this project
+Prepare the tools needed for this project

 - Install Go - Done
 - Install VsCode - Done
 - Install make 4.4.1 - Manual compile and install make for MacOS with M1 Chip
+- Install docker - Done